Nothing says elegance like marble floors. It lends a feeling of nobility to an average house with its shiny surface and veining pattern.

 Getting Rid of Dust and Dirt

-Sweeping your marble floors on a regular basis is a great method to keep them looking clean.
-However, you must exercise caution when employing the instruments at your disposal.
+Sweping your marble floors on a regular basis is a great method to keep them looking clean.
+However, your need to exercise caution when employing the instruments at your disposal.

-We strongly advise you to get a dust mop or dry mop.
+I strongly advise you to get a dirt mop or dry mop.
 These are simple to use, having a long handle and a microfiber cloth at the end.
-The microfiber effectively attracts and gathers debris, dust, and hair while being soft on the surface.
+The microfiber effectively attracts and gathers debris, dirt, and hair while being soft on the surface.

-For everyday sweeps, you may also use a flared broom.
+For everyday steps, you may also use a flared broom.
 Flared brushes are softer than non-flared brooms.
-The bristle ends mimic split-ends and efficiently take up dust.
+The bristle ends mimic split-ends and efficiently take up dirt.

-If you must use a vacuum, make sure it has a hard floor setting.
+If you need to use a vacuum, make sure it has a hard floor setting.
 Use it softly on the floor and don’t use too much pressure when cleaning.
 To ensure a smooth journey, use a vacuum with rubberized wheels.

-Vacuum cleaners may be the deadliest enemy of marble flooring.
-Rough brushes, such as beater rollers, can scrape and harm the porous surface.
+Vacuum cleaners may be the deadliest for marble flooring.
+Rough brushes, such as beater rollers, can scrape and harm the porus surface.

 The Best Way to Clean Marble Floors

 Marble floors may be cleaned without the use of harsh scrubbers or chemicals.
-Here are some of the tools you will require:
+Here are some of the tools well require:

 Water that is hot (preferably distilled).